BNSF starting work on access road for new bridge construction; will impact traffic

-The building of an access road to support construction of a new BNSF Railway bridge across the Missouri River between Bismarck and Mandan will begin Wednesday.
+The building of an access road to support construction of a new BNSF Railway bridge across the Missouri River between Bismarck and Mandan began Wednesday.

 Railroad and state Department of Transportation officials say the work will impact traffic.

-Construction of the access road will begin on the Memorial Highway exit ramp and northbound Interstate 194 south of the BNSF Railway underpass in Mandan.
+Construction of the access road was expected to begin on the Memorial Highway exit ramp and northbound Interstate 194 south of the BNSF Railway underpass in Mandan.

 During the work on the DOT right-of-way, a shoulder closure will be in place on the Memorial Highway exit ramp and there will be a lane closure on northbound I-194 to the underpass.
 A 12-foot width restriction will be in place on the exit ramp.